 In astrophysics, the dark matter it is a (still theoretical) form of matter that constitutes about 85% of the matter in the universe.
 The existence of this invisible force is implied through a variety of observations in the universe, including gravitational effects that cannot be explained by accepted theories of gravity.
 Since dark matter does not appear to absorb, reflect or emit electromagnetic radiation, measuring or providing definitive evidence of its existence has so far proved impossible.

 The study of the fourth dimension

 In a research paper published in the Journal of High Energy Physics, a team of UC Riverside physicists say the presence of a fourth dimension could explain the existence of dark matter and explain why it remains invisible.

 “Our observed universe has three dimensions of space.
 We propose that there may be a fourth dimension.
 The extra dimension may explain why dark matter hid so well from our attempts to study it in the lab, "says Dr. Philip Tanedo, assistant professor of physics and astronomy at UC Riverside and co-author of the new study, in a press release.

-Before the hypothesis of a new dimension, the existence of invisible forces has been theorized for a long time.
+Before the hypothesis of a new dark dimension, the existence of invisible forces has been theorized for a long time.